-- 1. Attendance.
-Regular attendance is required of all students.
-For emergency purposes only, one absence per semester hour of work will be allowed in each course.
-Absences in excess of this number must be answered in person to the Dean, and the student may be subject to dismissal from the College and loss of credit.
-Absence from classes on the day before or the day after a holiday count as double absences.. - 2.
-Discipline.
+2. Discipline.
 The College administration expects all students to conduct themselves as ladies and gentlemen at all times, both off and on the campus.
 Rules and regulations governing conduct have been set up by the Chipola Junior College Student Government Association and approved by the Dean and the college faculty.
 Violation of these rules and regulations will subject the student to dismissal from the school.
 The decision of the Dean in all cases involving an infraction of discipline rules will be final.

-'The conduct of girl students, when not in class, is under the supervision of a Matron who resides in the Girls' Dormitory.
-The conduct of male students living in the Dormitory is under the direct supervision of the Dean and the monitors who represent him.
+The conduct of girl students, when not in class, is under the supervision of the Matron who resides in the Girls' dormitories.
+The conduct of male students living in the dormitory is under the direct supervision of the Dean and the monitors who represent him.
 Dormitory regulations require that students conduct themselves in a quiet and orderly manner, giving all due consideration to keeping quiet hours for study.
 Undue breakage and vandalism will not be tolerated.